Where does CAUSE get its funding?

 Applications are available from your local committee representative at each base, as well as from this website.
 Click here to obtain an application from the website.
 Please contact your representative by emailing them from your domicile page web link.
 They will help you through the application process.

 Once the application is reviewed and approved by the local committee, a request for funds is submitted to The CAUSE Foundation® office.
 Every effort is made to process the request as quickly as possible, however, since we are all full-time Flight Attendants, this could take up to 3 weeks.
 Details of each applicant’s financial need are strictly confidential.

 My house just burned down.
 Can CAUSE Help me?

 Unfortunately, no. We cannot help with disaster or hardship relief.
 CAUSE can only help with medical needs.
 We need documentation from a doctor to process a claim.

 How can I donate to CAUSE?

-Payroll deduction is no longer an option.
-Recurring donations through our website has replaced payroll deduction.
+Recurring donations Can be made monthly through payroll deductions or with a credit/debit card by going to our website.
 You can also send a check to The CAUSE Foundation®.

 Who can apply for a grant?

 Any Flight Attendant who is not on a voluntary furlough.
 They must have a medical need.
 Either themselves or a family member (including documented partnerships).

 Why can’t I apply if I’m on a voluntary furlough?